Cyme101/Cyme101/README.md

 The Front-End is where I like to challenge myself and create through code.

-I come from a Fashion Design background, then I challenged myself in the IT industry and became a Support Analyst for the past 10 years.
+I come from a Fashion Design background but I became interested in IT.
+Over the past 10 years, I've worked as a Support Analyst.

 <br>